Clusium: Archaeology

 A conception of the size of the whole necropolis may be gathered from the fact that nearly three thousand Etruscan inscriptions have come to light from Clusium and its district alone, while the part of Etruria north of it as far as the Arno has produced barely five hundred.
 Among the later tombs, bilingual inscriptions are by no means rare, and both Etruscan and Latin inscriptions are often found in the same cemeteries, showing that the use of the Etruscan language only died out gradually.
 A large number of the inscriptions are painted upon the tiles that closed the niches containing the cinerary urns.
-The urns themselves are small, often of terracotta, originally painted, though the majority of them have lost their colour, and rectangular.
 In Roman times, the territory of Clusium seems to have extended as far as Lake Trasimeno.

-Two Christian catacombs were found near Clusium, one in the hill of Santa Caterina near the railway station, the inscriptions of which seem to go back to the 3rd century, another 1 mile to the east in a hill on which a church and monastery of St Mustiola stood, which goes back to the 4th century, including among its inscriptions one bearing the date 303, and the tombstone of L. Petronius Dexter, bishop of Clusium, who died in 322.
-The total number of Etruscan inscriptions known in Clusium is nearly 3,000.
+Two Christian catacombs were found near Clusium, one in the hill of Santa Caterina near the railway station, the inscriptions of which seem to go back to the 3rd century, another one mile to the east in a hill on which a church and monastery of St Mustiola stood, which goes back to the 4th century, including among its inscriptions one bearing the date 303, and the tombstone of L. Petronius Dexter, bishop of Clusium, who died in 322.

-In 2004 Professor of Urban Restoration Giuseppe Centauro suggested that the traditional location of Clusium at Chiusi is wrong and that it is near Florence.
-As of 2008 he was trying to raise money and get permission to excavate.
+Archaeogenetics

+Human remains from the cemetery of Poggio Renzo, on the outskirts of the city, were included in the sample of the archaeogenomic study published in 2021, which analysed 82 individuals from twelve sites in Etruria and southern Italy between the eighth century BC and the tenth century AD.
+In Iron Age populations a component of steppe-related ancestry was identified, associated with the spread of the Indo-European languages and reaching the region during the Bronze Age, while no trace was found of recent Anatolian-related admixture.
+The Etruscan individuals share the genetic profile of the Latins of Rome, and the local gene pool remained substantially stable throughout the first millennium BC, changing markedly only in the Roman imperial period.